LeHoang510/DeepLearningBaseline/README.md

     tensorboard --logdir=outputs/train/mnist_experiment
     ```

+### 5. Extra commands

+- **Clean**:  You can clean up the outputs or logs by running the following command.
+Just make sure to well define the path in the `clean.py` script.
+This will delete all the outputs in the `outputs/` directory:

+    ```bash
+    # Clean up
+    python scripts/clean.py
+    ```

+- **Visualize**: You can visualize the images in the dataset by running the following command.
+Just make sure to well define the path in the `visualize.py` script and the logic for visualization.
+This will visualize the images in the dataset and save them in the `outputs/visualize/` directory:

+    ```bash
+    # Visualization
+    python src/visualize/visualize.py
+    ```

+- **Config Validation**: You can validate the config file by running the following command.
+This will check if the config file is valid and if all the required fields are present:

+    ```bash
+    # Validate config
+    python src/utils/validate_config.py
+    ```

 ## How to write your own scripts

 You can write your own training, testing, and inference scripts by following the template scripts in the `train`, `test`, and `inference` directories.
-You can also refer to the [GUIDE.md](docs/guide.md) file for more details on how to write your own scripts.
+You can also refer to the [guide.md](docs/guide.md) for more details on how to write your own scripts.

 ## Contributing